code-423n4/2022-09-canto/README.md

 ### Explanation

-Adds the current values of the reserves and totalSupply times the timeDiff between the last observations to the supply, reserve accumulators.
+Adds the current values of the reserves and totalSupply times the timeDiff between the last observations to the supply and reserve accumulators.
 After `updateFrequency` difference in `blockTimestamps` between the last recorded block timestamp and the current block timestamp, the `reserveCumulative` and `totalSupplyCumulative` values are written to state.
 Each time that any of these values changes, the accumulators are adjusted as follows,